Las Mujeres de La Raza Unida

 October 11, 2021 | 6:30 PM | Buena Vista Theater at Downtown Campus

 A panel discussion with the women of the Raza Unida Party.
 In a discussion about the Chicano right movements of the '60s and '70s, women are often overlooked.
-This panel will feature four women who were instrumental in bringing about political change to Texas and US.
+This panel will feature three women who were instrumental in bringing about political change to Texas and US.

 Moderator: C. Alejandra Elenes, Ph.D.